 Nova Scotia’s egg industry operates under the authority of Nova Scotia Natural Products Act, the Nova Scotia Egg Producers Marketing Plan, a marketing scheme enacted pursuant to the Natural Products Act, R.S.N.S., 1989 c.308, the Nova Scotia Egg Producers’ Egg Regulations, and the Nova Scotia Egg Producers’ Pullet Regulations.
 EFNS is supervised by the Nova Scotia Natural Products Marketing Council, a provincial government agency charged with overseeing agricultural marketing boards and commissions in Nova Scotia.

 Egg Farmers of Nova Scotia is an independent, self-governing farming organization.
 We are not a government body or department.
 We are funded entirely by egg farmers.
 Each farmer pays a fee or levy on every dozen eggs sold and these funds are used to support the activities of the Nova Scotia and Canadian egg system.

 The mission of the Egg Farmers of Nova Scotia is to ensure that our farmers continue to produce, under supply management, high quality, safe eggs for the consumer, while ensuring high standards of hen care.

-Egg Farmers of Nova Scotia is governed by an eight-person Board of Directors consisting of seven members who represent egg farmers in geographic zones throughout the province and one who represents the pullet sector.
+Egg Farmers of Nova Scotia is governed by an eight-person Board of Directors consisting of four members who represent egg farmers in geographic zones throughout the province, three at large directors and one director representing the pullet sector.